pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-17-le-castella-bova-marina-the-perfect-sail.md

 And it was quiet, like a ghost ship.
 I couldn't see what I was dealing with, but it looked like the outline of a destroyer.
 I put my hands up immediately.
 In my imagination I was staring down the barrel of a 76mm deck gun.
 The boat kept following.
 After a few minutes I put my hands back down.
 I shielded my eyes.
 They turned the searchlight away briefly.
 "Guardia Finanza," the side of the boat said.

 My mind was racing.
 I paid my taxes, right?
 I took the wind out of the sails to slow us down.
 I went inside to get the radio and tried to hail them.
-"Guardia Finanza", this is sailing vessel Vite & Rêves".
+"Guardia Finanza, this is sailing vessel Vite & Rêves".
 No answer.
 I tried with another radio.
 No answer.
-Just the boat following at 10 meter distance.
-It was eery.
+Just the boat silently following at 10 meter distance with a blinding searchlight in my face.
+It was spooky.

 The blue flashing lights came on.
 Luckily, Barbara had waken up by then.
 I called her outside.
 With her by my side, I always look less like a criminal.
 Seeing Barbara seemed to convince the Guardia that I was not dangerous.
 A guy came out and shouted: "How many people on board?"
 "Us two and our three children!"
-"Three children?"
-"Yes, our children!"
+"Three children?!"
+"Yes, _our_ children!"

 A brief pause.
 "Where do you come from?"
 "Le Castella this morning!"
 "Where are you going?"
-"Sicily!".
+"Sicily!"
 Pause.
 "Okay, goodnight!"
 And they were off.

+"Well that was weird," I said to Barbara, "glad you came outside at the right time."
+"They probably thought we were smugglers or traffickers."
+Can't people sail unsuspectedly at night anymore?

 The rest of the night passed quietly.
-I took care not to enter the forbidden zone below Palizzi, where a world war 2 torpedo boat wreck rests on a mountain of unexploded torpedos.
+I took care not to enter the forbidden zone below Palizzi, where a World War II torpedo boat wreck rests on a mountain of unexploded torpedos.

 We arrived near Bova Marina around 7 AM.
 Barbara woke up when I prepared the anchor.
 It took hold immediately in the sandy bottom.
 We watched the sunrise and the active Etna volcano in the distance.